 Here we set out 10 criteria to explore with your candidate and provide examples of the questions you can ask to understand whether your candidate fits.

-Note that there is no single ‘right’ or ‘wrong’ answer to these questions and what constitutes the right ‘fit’ will be different from organisation to organisation.
+Note that there is no single ‘right’ or ‘wrong’ answer to these questions and what constitutes the right ‘fit’ will be different from organization to organization.

 A person with the right legal experience and skillset is the first checkpoint.
 It is unlikely that a candidate without these skills will be presented to you for interview unless this box has already been checked, but verification that this person can do the work at the level you require is still important.